 As soon as a requiring authority gives notice of a requirement for a designation, this will also have the interim effect of restricting a person from doing anything which would prevent or hinder the work until the requirement is withdrawn, cancelled or included in the district plan.

-Note that designations can only be included in district plans and therefore they do not remove the need for the requiring authority to obtain any necessary regional consents.
+Note that designations relate to land use activities and can only be included in district plans.
+Therefore they do not remove the need for the requiring authority to obtain any necessary regional consents.